Hair, Skin & Nails

 What happens if I miss a dose?

 Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra biotin to make up the missed dose.
+Do not use extra Hair, Skin & Nails to make up the missed dose.

 What happens if I overdose?

-What should I avoid while taking Hair, Skin & Nails (biotin)?
+What should I avoid while taking Hair, Skin & Nails?

 Follow your healthcare provider's instructions about any restrictions on food, beverages, or activity.